aichaos/scarecrow/docs/Admin-Commands.md

   This is useful for actively developing its brain so you can quickly load your new changes.

+* `!halt`

+  Completely shut down the bot.
+This issues Stop commands to all of the listeners, waits for their acknowledgement that they have been stopped, and then exits the program.

 * `!op <user-id>`

   This adds `user-id` to the admins list.
 Note that the user ID must match the